 Naturally some people who are into hyper-optimization and minmaxing will quickly switch from mounting weapons on a ship, to building the ship around a weapon.
-A monstrously huge weapon, with a fixed forward facing.
-It has little or no traverse and elevation because it is a fixed mount.
+You are not strapping the gun to the ship, you are strapping the ship to the gun: the ship is an ACCESSORY.

 Of course you will have to turn the entire freaking spacecraft in order to aim the weapon, but the ship is going to smite the target with the most bang for your warship dollar.
 The ship will also have a similar outline as the weapon, probably long and skinny.
 This is a problem since long and skinny ships have a large moment of inertia, meaning it will be slow and difficult to rotate the ship while aiming.
 William Moran suggests that a spinal mount ship has many of the advantages and disadvantages of long-range artillery: they are slow to move and slow to aim but they can utterly obliterate a target at extreme ranges.